crazycapivara/openweathermapy/README.md

 * **2015-08-09** optional **pandas.DataFrame** support added for forecast and historical data

 # Requirements
 **Openweathermapy** supports Python 2.7, 3.2, 3.3 and 3.4.
-There are no requirements,
+There are no more requirements,
 but for forecast and historical data **pandas.DataFrame** objects can be returned.
-So it may be a good idea to install **pandas**, but it will also work without.
+So it may be a good idea to install **pandas**, but it is not mandatory.

 # Installation
 ```bash